singhsneha99/Excel-Concepts-Sales-Campaigns-and-CAGR/README.md

-# JPMC Excel Simulation Project
+# Sales Campaign and CAGR Project: Excel Dashboard

 This project was an Excel-based simulation challenge I completed on Forage for JPMC.